 Where is Muktinath Located? location, History, And Significance

-Muktinath is one of Nepal’s most sacred and spiritually rich destinations, and thousands of pilgrims and trekkers trek there annually.
+Muktinath is one of Nepal's most sacred and spiritually rich destinations, and thousands of pilgrims and trekkers trek there annually.
 Where is Muktinath located?
-It is situated in the Mustang district of the far-western part of Nepal, at an elevation of 3,710 meters (12,170 feet) above sea level.
+It is situated in the Mustang district of Nepal's far west, at an elevation of 3,710 meters (12,170 feet) above sea level.

 This sacred temple is located at the foot of the Thorong La Pass in the Himalayas, some 22 kilometers (14 miles) north of Jomsom town.
 Its position between the Annapurna and Dhaulagiri ranges provides a great view and a spiritual atmosphere that draws visitors from all over the world.